Mirtia/Inappropriate-YouTube/README.md

 - **Scripts**: Scripts for collecting YouTube channel-centered information
 - **Datasets**: Datasets collected from crawling processes
 - **Plots**: Scripts for plotting column features and formatted data

+[^note]: In order to run the scripts you need a YouTube API key.
+The current version of the API may not support all the functionalities in this repository.